There is something especially sweet about Signifyd being named BigCommerce’s 2019 International Solution Award winner.

 This is where Signifyd can help, as BigCommerce’s recognition points out.
-Because Signifyd’s Commerce Network is made up of more than 10,000 merchants selling to more than 250 million customers around the world, chances are the company has seen a customer elsewhere before a cross-border merchant sells to them for the first time.
+Because Signifyd’s Commerce Network is made up of thousands of merchants selling to more than 250 million customers around the world, chances are the company has seen a customer elsewhere before a cross-border merchant sells to them for the first time.

 Beyond that, Signifyd’s Guaranteed Fraud Protection is just that.
 Signifyd makes merchants financially whole for any approved orders that later turn out to be fraudulent.
 That means retailers can confidently sell into new markets while focusing on customer experience details that are important for going international — localized content, familiar payment methods, reliable shippers, culturally relevant products and presentation and on and on.